Pakistan: Colonial rule

 None of modern Pakistan was under British rule until 1839 when Karachi, a small fishing village governed by Talpurs of Sindh with a mud fort guarding the harbour, was taken, and used as an enclave with a port and military base for the First Afghan War that ensued.
-The remainder of Sindh was acquired in 1843, and subsequently, through a series of wars and treaties, the East India Company, and later, after the post-Sepoy Mutiny (1857–1858), direct rule by Queen Victoria of the British Empire, acquired most of the region.
-Key conflicts included those against the Baloch Talpur dynasty, resolved by the Battle of Miani (1843) in Sindh, the Anglo-Sikh Wars (1845–1849), and the Anglo–Afghan Wars (1839–1919).
-By 1893, all modern Pakistan was part of the British Indian Empire, and remained so until independence in 1947.
+The remainder of Sindh was acquired in 1843, and subsequently, through a series of wars and treaties, the East India Company, and later, after the Sepoy Mutiny (1857–1858), direct rule by Queen Victoria of the British Empire, acquired most of the region.
+Key conflicts included those against the Baloch Talpur dynasty, resolved by the Battle of Miani (1843) in Sindh, the Anglo-Sikh Wars (1845–1849), and the Anglo-Afghan Wars (1839–1919).
+By 1893, modern Pakistan was part of the British Indian Empire, and remained so until independence in 1947.

 Under British rule, modern Pakistan was primarily divided into the Sind Division, Punjab Province, and the Baluchistan Agency.
 The region also included various princely states, with the largest being Bahawalpur.

 An important uprising against the British in the region was the Indian Rebellion of 1857, known at the time as the Sepoy Mutiny.
 Divergence in the relationship between Hinduism and Islam resulted in significant tension in British India, leading to religious violence.
 The language controversy further exacerbated tensions between Hindus and Muslims.
 A Muslim intellectual movement, led by Sir Syed Ahmed Khan to counter the Hindu renaissance, advocated for the two-nation theory and led to the establishment of the All-India Muslim League in 1906.

 In March 1929, in response to the Nehru Report, Muhammad Ali Jinnah, the founder of Pakistan, issued his fourteen points, which included proposals to safeguard the interests of the Muslim minority in a united India.
 These proposals were rejected.
 In his 29 December 1930 address, Allama Iqbal advocated the amalgamation of Muslim-majority states in North-West India, including Punjab, North-West Frontier Province, Sind, and Baluchistan.
 The perception that Congress-led British provincial governments neglected the Muslim League from 1937 to 1939 motivated Jinnah and other Muslim League leaders to embrace the two-nation theory.
 This led to the adoption of the Lahore Resolution of 1940, presented by Sher-e-Bangla A.K.
 Fazlul Haque, also known as the Pakistan Resolution.

 By 1942, Britain faced considerable strain during World War II, with India directly threatened by Japanese forces.
 Britain had pledged voluntary independence for India in exchange for support during the war.
 However, this pledge included a clause stating that no part of British India would be compelled to join the resulting dominion, which could be interpreted as support for an independent Muslim nation.
 Congress under the leadership of Mahatma Gandhi launched the Quit India Movement, demanding an immediate end to British rule.
 In contrast, the Muslim League chose to support the UK's war efforts, thereby nurturing the possibility of establishing a Muslim nation.